HomeHomeseparatorThe Complete Generative AI Guide: Power, Potential, & Ethics

 Generative AI can prepare complete 2D and 3D designs based on the approved schematics.
 It can convey concepts to clients, from adding textures and colors to preparing multiple interior design concepts to altering aspect ratio while maintaining look and feel.

-The advanced AI technology can inject unprecedented speed and efficiency into traditional legal practices, automating up to 44% of legal tasks.
+The advanced generative AI in legal industry can inject unprecedented speed and efficiency into traditional legal practices, automating up to 44% of legal tasks.
 Lawyers can access specific data and smart insights much faster, helping them focus on high-value strategic work.

 Generative AI can rapidly scan large databases of legal documents and other materials to glean relevant insights based on the given prompt.